 A bit later we crossed the Suru river and took the dirt road as we wanted to visit the village of Kartse Khar known for it’s giant Buddha carving.
 We parked our car in the outskirts of the village and started on foot along the small stream.
 After walking for about 800 meters, we encountered a huge Buddha carved in the early 7th century on the rock beside the stream.
 The statue is about 21 feet high.
 This is also the future Buddha or Maitreya Buddha.
 However, what differentiates this one from others is the crown and the body structure.
 The carving is very detailed, the crown has a triple sharp pointed diadem.
 Pearl bands hang beneath the crown.
 Two flying Gandharvas flank the head of the Buddha.
 A drape comes down from the crown and is twisted on the shoulders and arms.
 According to some experts, this style is derived from Pativ, a Persian emblem of the royalty adopted by the Kashmiri Buddhists.
 The lower garment of the Kartse Khar buddha resembles a dhoti.

 We took several photographs and while Himanshu and Sanjeev were shooting some videos, I chatted with the local women who were in the process of washing, drying and storing the grains for winter.
-Usually, the women are shy and refuse photographs, but I managed to click this beautiful girl-woman as she was less reserved than the others and readily posed.
+Usually, the women are shy and refuse to be photographed, but I managed to click this beautiful girl-woman as she was less reserved than the others and readily posed.

-The morning was getting warmer, it was still just about 11 am so Himanshu decided to take a chance to drive about 15 km to the village Diasma on the Kargil-Zanskar road (also called as Kargil – Padum road) and show us the 23000+ feet high Nun Kun peaks from the banks of Suru river.
-Nun-Kun peaks are the highest peaks on the Indian side of the Karakoram range.
+The morning was getting warmer, it was still just about 11 am so Himanshu decided to take a chance to drive about 15 km to the village Diasma on the Kargil-Zanskar road (also called as Kargil – Padum road) and show us the Nun-Kun peaks from the banks of Suru river.
+At 23000+ feet the Nun-Kun peaks are the highest peaks in the Ladakh range.

 However, by the time we reached the banks of the Suru river, it was almost noon and the peaks were engulfed in the clouds and were barely visible.
 We did manage to get a few glimpses of the impressive peaks though.